Florida Real Estate Math Cheat Sheet

 Each calculator has its own focused page: tool first, formula second, Florida exam trap third, and app practice as the next step.

-Florida deed doc stamps, mortgage doc stamps, Miami-Dade variation, and the round-up trap.
+Florida deed doc stamps (the state transfer tax), mortgage and note stamps, intangible tax, the Miami-Dade rate and surtax, and the round-up trap.

 Open calculator →Taxes, rent, HOA dues, buyer credit, seller credit, 365-day method, and closing-day ownership.